Camino del Norte: Day 11 – Laredo to Güemes

 Communal dinner at the albergue

-Checking in, I was informed that I needed to be in the communal hall by seven and that dinner would be served at eight.
+When I checked in, I was informed that I needed to be in the communal hall by seven and that dinner would be served at eight.

 The information session was essentially a history of the land that we were on, the story of the albergue owner, and his motivation for helping pilgrims.
 The owner was spritely for an 85-year-old and told some of his family history and stories about his work.
 He was a retired priest who had moved to Barcelona for work and then returned to his old family farm to open the albergue once he retired.
 He told us that he had spent years traveling the world in an old Land Rover when he was younger and wanted to repay the generosity that he had received in earlier years.
 The presentation included several posters with photos of the compound’s renovations, his family, and his travels.